abogoyavlensky/clojure-stack-lite/README.md

 ## Features

-- **Server-Side Rendering**: Built-in support for server-side rendering using Clojure and Hiccup
+- **Server-Side Rendering**: Use Hiccup for HTML generation
-- **Modern Frontend Stack**: Integrated with HTMX for dynamic updates and AlpineJS for client-side interactivity
+- **Modern Frontend Stack**: Dynamic frontend with AlpineJS and HTMX for interactive components
 - **Styling**: Pre-configured with TailwindCSS v4 for modern, utility-first styling
 - **Database**: SQLite integration for simple yet powerful data persistence
 - **Development Tools**: